-A bruised elbow (elbow contusion) usually occurs as a result of a fall or impact to the elbow.
-Common sporting examples include a fall from a bike or an impact from a hard ball such as a hockey ball.
+A bruised elbow or elbow contusion usually occurs as a result of a fall or impact to the elbow.

 Bruised elbow symptoms result from a sudden pain on impact from a fall or fast moving ball.
 Bruising and discoloration of the skin around the elbow gradually appears.
 The area will be tender to touch and there may be some swelling.
 Movement of the elbow may be mildly painful or limited.
 It is important to look out for symptoms which may indicate more serious damage at the elbow such as a fracture.